cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 ## Dataset Content
 ---
 The dataset contains 4208 featured photos of single cherry leaves against a neutral background.
-The leaves are either healthy or infested by cherry powdery mildew a biothropic fungus.
+The images are taken from the client's crop fields and show leaves that are either healthy or infested by powdery mildew a biothropic fungus.
+This disease affects many plant species but the client is particularly concerned about their cherry plantation crop since bitter cherries are their flagship product.

 ## Business Requirements
 ---
-We were requested by Mrs. Marianne McGuineys, head of IT and Innoviation at Farmy & Foods a company in the agricultural sector to develop a Machine Learning based system to detect instantly whether a certain cherry tree needs to be treated with a fungicide.
-The requested system should be capable of detecting instantly, using a tree leaf image, if it is healthy or has a powdery mildew.
+We were requested by our client Farmy & Foods a company in the agricultural sector to develop a Machine Learning based system to detect instantly whether a certain cherry tree presents powderry mildew thus needs to be treated with a fungicide.
+The requested system should be capable of detecting instantly, using a tree leaf image, whether it is healthy or needs attention.
 The system was requested by the Farmy & Food company to automate the detection process conducted manually thus far.
+The company has thousands of cherry trees, located on multiple farms across the country.
+As a result, this manual process is not scalable due to the time spent in the manual process inspection.

+Summarizing:

 1. The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
 2. The client is interested in predicting if a cherry tree is healthy or contains powdery mildew.